 - pypillowfight: new fork of unpaper (incl.
 Python bindings)

 - papermerge: newscool

 - Aleph: large-scale document processing, mostly for investigative journalism and leaks

 - DangerZone: GUI to create safe PDFs, 1. transform PDF into images, 2. transform images into a PDF, 3.
 OCR (& compress) PDF

 - pdf-redactor: redaction

-- pdf-scripts: a collection of scripts to work on PDF (I’m the author)
+- pdf-scripts: a collection of scripts (Bash / Python) to work on PDFs (I’m the author)